seanpue/graphtransliterator/README.rst

   in the "easy reading" YAML format
 * Constructs and uses a **directed tree** and performs a **best-first search** to find the most specific transliteration rule in a given context
-* Includes **bundled transliterators** that can be appended that check for full test coverage of the nodes and edges of the internal graph and any "on match" rules
+* Includes **bundled transliterators** that *you* can add to hat check for full test coverage of the nodes and edges of the internal graph and any "on match" rules
 * Includes a command-line interface to perform transliteration and other tasks

 Sample Code and Graph